Next.js Guide

 This forwards the meta information added from the @renoun/mdx rehype plugin to the CodeBlock component.

-The Collection utility is a core concept in renoun.
-This allows you to query a collection of files from the file system.
-For example, to create a list of blog posts or documentation pages we can query all the MDX files in a directory:
+The Directory utility in renoun lets you query and load files from your project’s file system.
+For example, to create a list of blog posts or documentation pages we can query all MDX files in a directory:

 })

-Finally, we can use this collection to render the contents of our MDX files:
+Next, we can use the Directory instance to render the contents of our MDX files:

 })